Do Large Language Models Perform Latent Multi-Hop Reasoning without Exploiting Shortcuts?: Evaluation Dataset

 \paragraph{Step 2: Test case construction}

 We convert the selected fact pairs into a set of test cases $\{\tc\}$.
 To create the two single-hop queries \qa{}, \qb{} and their corresponding multi-hop query \qc{}, we follow the common practice of using diverse handcrafted natural language templates~\citep{Petroni2019-lb,Yang2024-ib}.
-We construct the queries in the format of incomplete sentences, instead of questions, so that the test query can be naturally completed by any pretrained model to derive the answer without finetuning.
-We feed \eb{} to a template for \rbb{} to create \qb{}, and feed the descriptive mention $\mu$ of the bridge entity (e.g., \textify{the year Scarlett Johansson was born}) to create \qc{}, that both take \eec{} as the answer set (e.g., $\{$\textify{United States}, \textify{US}, $\cdots \}$).
-The descriptive mention of the bridge entity is created with a template for \raa{}.
-The same descriptive mention $\mu{}$ is also used to create \qa{} in the form \textify{$\mu$ is} which takes \eeb{} as the answer set (e.g., $\{$\textify{1948}$\}$).
+For each relation, we use 16 templates (4 for each of the two single-hop queries) and randomly sample one template for each query, resulting in approximately 100K test cases.
+We construct the queries as incomplete sentences, instead of questions, so that the test query can be naturally completed by any pretrained model to derive the answer without finetuning.

 \paragraph{Step 3: Test case filtering using training co-occurrence statistics}